nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/eslint.md

    ESLint defaults to ES5 syntax checking.
 Using the `emacVersion` option in the `parseOptions` section and `es6` option in the `env` section you can override this and use the latest well supported version of JavaScript.

-   The `overrides` section allows you to apply configuration to specifc file types.
+   The `overrides` section allows you to apply configuration to specific file types.
 Here we are defining overrides for the file types specified in the `files` option, It specifies which folders and file types to include and with the `excludedFiles` option which directories and files to excluded.
 The `rules` section of `overrides` specifies which rules to overrule.

    You can find more information about configuring ESLint [here](https://eslint.org/docs/user-guide/configuring).